Virtual environment configuration requirements

 - In the object settings, go to the Advanced settings tab.

 - If the parameters of each object have the Deletion protection option enabled, the recommendation is fulfilled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 -